fdazen/fda-documentation/IBE_general.md

 You can set-up a second payment rule that will be used instead of the primary rule when the booking occurs within a set number of days prior to arrival.
 For example, the primary rule is used during most occasions but the secondary rule is used when the booking is made within the set number of days prior to arrival (say 7 days prior to arrival).

-**Guest Messages:** Oboe uses three of the guest messages during the booking process.
+**Guest Messages:** IBE uses three of the guest messages during the booking process.

 - **Invoice message:** shown to the guest on the booking page, confirmation page and sent in the confirmation email